firmansyah-github/quarkus-generated-test/README.md

 docker build -f src/main/docker/factor/Dockerfile.cicd.jenkins.with.docker -t factor-jenkins-docker .
 ```

-2. Create directory in the host for container docker of k6, postman, and zap, so the container can mount, read and write the files that required
+2. Create directory in the host for container docker of Jenkins, so the container can mount, read and write the files that required
 ```shell
 sudo mkdir -p /var/jenkins_home sudo chmod ugo+w /var/jenkins_home